www.NAFTracks.com

 The Drum is the Language of groove and communication for NYC based Percussionist, Bashiri Johnson.

-Bash's percussive sounds appear on Jam Tracks in A Minor.
+Bash's percussive sounds appear on Jam Tracks in A Minor, from his outstanding collection of Supreme Beats rhythms.

 www.BashiriJohnson.com